mlc-mlapis/docs/src/documentation/deploy/how-deploy-works.md

 ::: tip ZEROPS CAN BUILD AND DEPLOY FOR YOU

 While it's certainly possible for you to deploy to Zerops, we recommend you run your [builds](/documentation/build/how-zerops-build-works.html) on Zerops as well.
-Build can be triggered by connecting service with a GitHub or GitLab repository or by using the `push` command of our CLI.
+Build can be triggered by connecting the service with a GitHub or GitLab repository or by using the `push` command of our CLI.
 :::

 <br />

 Deploy is triggered automatically at the end of the [Zerops build pipeline](/documentation/build/build-config.html#run) but you can trigger it manually too by using the `deploy` command in zerops [zcli](/documentation/cli/available-commands.html#deploy-project-name-service-name-space-separated-files-or-directories).

-Each deployed application is then saved and you can freely switch between any of the previously deployed versions.
+Each deployed application is then saved and you can switch freely between any of the previously deployed versions.

 Zerops takes care of the __no-shutdown__ deploy process by creating a new version of application.
-After that Zerops starts switching incoming requests to the new version and shutting and removing the old one.
+After that, Zerops starts switching incoming requests to the new version and shutting and removing the old one.

 #### Example of the `deploy` command: